TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lesson.md

 				print ("You entered " + n)
 				TypeError: Can't convert 'int' object to str implicitly
 			```
-		*	Cast the integer to a strong byDemonstrate by typeing the following:
+		*	Cast the integer to a string.
+Demonstrate by typing the following:

 			```python
 				n = int(input())